Employee Frustrations - How do you manage Gen X and Gen Y in the same workplace?

 How do you attract Gen Y and Gen X to work in your business?

 Start with your branding and website.
-Does it look like what your trying to say?
+Does it look like what you are trying to say?
 If you were Google, would you have photos of people in suits looking like they’re at a funeral, or would you have photos of staff in casual clothes laughing and looking approachable?

 Define your company values and ethics.
 All talent these days check out the companies they apply to online before making an application.
 Showcase what you offer your employees – your culture, opportunities and vision.